 - Bait and switch: The seller sends you items you didn't order or tells you that the item is no longer available after you've paid.
 They'll usually try to switch the product for something worth much less than you paid.

 - Fake reviews: Scammers will post fake positive feedback on their products so more people will buy them.
 This is a common scam on many e-commerce platforms.

 What Do You Do If You've Been Scammed on eBay

 Scammers will keep coming up with scams you can't possibly imagine as an honest buyer or seller.
 If you're the unfortunate victim of a scam, it's essential to take the following steps:

 - Try to contact the buyer or seller to resolve the issue since eBay will only step if there is no resolution within three business days.

 - Report the scam to the eBay Security Center.
 You should also report the issue to your credit card company, PayPal, or bank, depending on how you paid or accepted payment.

 - Report the listing and seller by clicking directly on the listing at the bottom of the page that reads "Report this listing" if it is still posted by the time you decide to report the incident.
 Retain copies of all correspondence and anything you have or can find on the user profile to support your case.
 Make sure you have the correct user name and reference number.

-With these tips, you’ll find yourself better prepared to deal with eBay scams.
+With these tips, you'll be better prepared to deal with eBay scams.